Skip Navigation

 2. Click Close Account next to Retirement Portfolio.

-3. Fill out the form (follow the on-screen instructions).
+3. Fill out the form and follow the on-screen instructions.

 4. Wait up to 3 business days for your balance to be transferred to your externally linked bank account.

-5. After you’ve received your balance in your external linked bank account, follow this link to select your tax withholdings.
+5. After you receive your balance in your externally linked bank account, follow this link to select your tax withholdings.

-Important Notes: If you are withdrawing from a Traditional IRA account, you must review the mandatory minimum tax withholding information seen here: IRA Close or Withdrawal State IRA Withholding Requirements.
+Important: If you are withdrawing from a Traditional IRA, review the mandatory minimum tax withholding information here: IRA Close or Withdrawal State IRA Withholding Requirements.
 If you do not follow these regulations, your transfer could be rejected.

 Can I roll over money from an old IRA into my Stash Retirement Portfolio?